peterjokumsen/peterjokumsen-nx-workspace/ng-libs/services/README.md

 ## Services

 - [PjLogger](./src/lib/pj-logger/README.md) - A service to log messages to the console, which will not be logged to console in production mode.
+- [PjBrowserProviders](./src/lib/pj-browser-providers/README.md) - A service to provide browser objects and services to Angular applications.

 ## Adding a new service